2023 St. Louis aldermanic elections

-The 2023 St. Louis aldermanic elections will be held in two rounds, with nonpartisan blanket approval voting primaries on March 7 and general elections on April 4.
-All 14 members of the St. Louis Board of Aldermen and the President of the Board of Aldermen will be elected.
-These will be the first elections held after Proposition R (2012) came into effect, reducing the number of alderpersons from 28 to 14.
+The 2023 St. Louis aldermanic elections were held in two rounds, with nonpartisan blanket approval voting primaries on March 7 and general elections on April 4.
+All 14 members of the St. Louis Board of Aldermen and the President of the Board of Aldermen were elected.
+These were the first elections held after Proposition R (2012) came into effect, reducing the number of alderpersons from 28 to 14.

-Incumbent President of the Board Megan Green, a progressive who was first elected in a 2022 special election after the resignation of Lewis Reed, is running unopposed for a first full term.
-Numerous incumbent alderpersons are running in the newly-drawn 14 wards; the competitive nature of several incumbent match-ups has led to the 2023 elections being nicknamed "Aldergeddon" by some media outlets.
+Numerous incumbent alderpersons ran in the newly drawn 14 wards.
+Some local media outlets used the term "Aldergeddon" in reference to the competitive nature of several incumbents running against each other.
+Winning candidates in even-numbered wards were elected to four-year terms and winning candidates in odd-numbered wards were elected to two-year terms.

-Winning candidates in even-numbered wards will serve four-year terms, coterminous with the President of the Board's term.
-Winning candidates in odd-numbered wards will serve two-year terms until 2025, when elections for four-year terms will be held.
+Incumbent Board President Megan Green, a progressive who was first elected in a 2022 special election after the resignation of Lewis Reed, was re-elected to a full four-year term unopposed.
+Progressive candidates ideologically affiliated with Green and Mayor Tishaura Jones won a majority of seats on the Board.